 By Susannah Bruck

 As we continue to explore new forms of renewable energy, in order to decrease our dependence on oil and coal, researchers are beginning to see which energy sources are the cleanest and most efficient.
 We also need to consider which forms of renewable energy are viable options to power our homes, businesses, cars, and devices on a large scale.
 The use of renewable energy in the United States has steadily increased in recent years as the public’s awareness and interest has grown.
 However, in 2015, only 10 percent of the United States’ energy usage came from renewable sources.
-To decrease our dependence on oil and coal, it is important to expand our use of renewable energy—first, by considering which energy sources are most promising alternatives for our current energy sources.
+To decrease our dependence on oil and coal, it is important to expand our use of renewable energy—first, by considering which energy sources are most promising alternatives for our current energy sources and second, by diversifying renewable energy production.

 The most efficient power sources